U.S. Department of Labor

 SUBCOMMITTEES AND WORK GROUPS:

-The Secretary, through OSHA, may establish any number of subcommittees and work groups for the purpose of assisting NACOSH in carrying out its functions.
-Subcommittees and work groups must provide advice, recommendations and work products solely to the full NACOSH and, under no circumstances may subcommittees report directly to the Agency (29 CFR 1912a.13(b)).
+OSHA, in consultation with the NACOSH Chair, may establish any number of subcommittees and work groups for the purpose of assisting NACOSH in carrying out its functions.
+The purpose of subcommittees and work groups is to provide advice and make recommendations solely to the full NACOSH Committee (29 CFR 1912a.13(b)).
+Under no circumstances may any subcommittee or work group report directly to the Agency (29 CFR 1912a.13(b)).

 This Charter is filed on the date below.